 Formulated to minimize blood sugar spikes, you’ll find almonds listed as the first ingredient and cacao butter, coconut oil, and grass-fed collagen protein after that.

-So anyone looking to lose weight, control their blood sugar, and reduce their risks of chronic diseases should eat a serving each day just like taking a daily multivitamin.
+If you’re looking to lose weight, control your blood sugar, and reduce your risks of chronic diseases, consider eating a serving of almonds every day.